Athens to Stuttgart Road Trip Part 8 – From Plovdiv to Vidin

 A Mosque tower

 Cathedral of St Demetrius.
-The construction of the cathedral was commenced in 1885.
+The construction of the cathedral commenced in 1885.
 It is one of the biggest and most beautiful Bulgarian Orthodox cathedrals.
-Designed by Bulgarian and Austro-Hungarian architects and Italian engineers it mixes Western and Orthodox influences.
-The turret clock was built by the Munich clockmaker Mannhardt and it has been working without a fault since 1900 – German quality!
+Designed by Bulgarian and Austro-Hungarian architects and Italian engineers, it mixes Western and Orthodox influences.
+The turret clock was built by the Munich clockmaker Mannhardt, and it has been working without a fault since 1900 – German quality!